deutschebank/fluxnova-docs-manual/content/get-started/archive/rpa/orchestrating-bots.md

 To orchestrate your RPA bots and the tasks that they automate, you need to create a UiPath package that contains the scripts that the RPA bots should execute.
 In UiPath, these scripts are called "Process".

 The data that these scripts need as input should be configured as IN arguments in UiPath Studio.
-The RPA Bridge will then pass the Flowave task input parameters via the UiPath Orchestrator into the UiPath Robot.
-In a similar way, the OUT arguments of UiPath will be returned back into the Flowave engine as task output parameters.
+The RPA Bridge will then pass the Fluxnova task input parameters via the UiPath Orchestrator into the UiPath Robot.
+In a similar way, the OUT arguments of UiPath will be returned back into the Fluxnova engine as task output parameters.
 The names of these IN and OUT arguments will be used in the Cawemo Catalog.

 Once the UiPath script works as expected, it needs to be deployed into the UiPath Orchestrator as a new package.
 The name of this package will be used in the Cawemo Catalog.